 The most serious charges -- bias intimidation based on sexual orientation, a hate crime -- carry up to 10 years behind bars each.
 But legal experts said the most Ravi would probably get all together at sentencing May 21 would be 10 years.

 Before the trial, Ravi and his lawyers had rejected a plea bargain that would have spared him from prison.
-He would have gotten probation and community service and would have been given help in avoiding deportation.
+He would have gotten probation and 600 hours of community service and would have been given help in avoiding deportation.

 Ravi was not charged with causing Clementi's death, and the suicide remained largely in the background at the trial, though some witnesses mentioned it and the jury was told Clementi had taken his life.

 Prosecutors were not allowed to argue directly that the spying led to his death; defense lawyers were barred from saying there were other reasons he killed himself.

 Each bias intimidation charge included five questions.
 A finding of guilty on any of them made Ravi guilty of the entire charge.
 The jury issued a split verdict on those subquestions.

 It found, for example, that Ravi did not try to intimidate Clementi's romantic partner, identified in court only as M.B., and that Clementi reasonably believed Ravi was trying to intimidate him because of his sexual orientation.
 It split on questions of whether Ravi knowingly or willfully intimidated Clementi because of his sexuality.